ajs-xmr/monerokon-vitepress/policies/privacy_policy.md

 # MoneroKon Privacy Policy

-This Privacy Policy is effective as of **27 January 2024**.
+This Privacy Policy is effective as of **6 February 2026**.

 ## 1. Who we are

-T.E.
-Association (“we” or “us”) is a non-profit association, registered in the Czech Republic.
-We are primarily responsible for the planning, coordination, and production of MoneroKon (https://www.monerokon.org).
-We are data controllers, as defined by Regulation (EU) 2016/679 (GDPR).
+The MoneroKon organizing team are data controllers, as defined by Regulation (EU) 2016/679 (GDPR).

 For further information, we can be contacted at orga+gdpr@monerokon.org.
 We can also be contacted using the details below.